Hi Dr. Saltzman,

 Dear Angel--

-In other words, the real question here is not about your father-in-law, who seems to be a sad, lost, deluded person, but about you and your immediate family.
+In my experience, this kind of religious nut often abuses others, and rarely accepts responsibility for the harm he or she does.
+In short, I do not imagine that you will get an apology from your father-in-law.
+But the real question here is not about your father-in-law, who, by your description, seems to be a sad, lost, deluded person, but about you and your immediate family.
 Usually, in my opinion, it is better for children to know their ancestors, even when the ancestors are unpleasant people.
 So I would recommend that you hold your nose and allow your child to see grandpa if you can stand it.
 It may help a lot if your husband would accept that relations with his father may never improve, and that he should stop trying.
-Then he can relax, see his father as a deluded fool, and just let his father's comments roll off his back instead of taking them so much to heart.
+Then he can relax, see his father as the foolish, ignorant man he seems to be, and just let that man's silly comments roll off his back instead of taking them so much to heart.

 Be well.